Carving out the low surface brightness universe with NoiseChisel: Demonstration: M51 outskirts on a shallow image

 Figure \ref{detection}(b) shows the Sky image (average of undetected pixels over a grid) for the optimized \noisechisel{} run.
 Even though $\demosfoptimizedmagperarc$ mag/arcsec$^2$ seems very deep for a short-exposure image, the Sky image still resembles the shape of M51, showing that there is still fainter signal in this image.
 In the tutorial, the readers are encouraged to optimize \noisechisel{} even further to obtain a better result.
 Finally, Figure \ref{detection}(c) shows a rotated crop from the much deeper study of M51 by \citet{watkins15}, confirming the physical reality of this signal with the same morphology.

-The logic behind finding the best parameters used in the command above is described in the ``Detecting large extended targets'' tutorial of the Gnuastro manual.
-This configuration is good for any single-exposure SDSS image.
-When dealing with a new type of dataset (images with different cameras, or reduced differently), for an optimal result, its always good to tweak it a little and optimize it for that particular noise-pattern.
+This is because \noisechisel{} has improved since Gnuastro \gnuastroversion, resulting in better and more optimal configurations.
+Generally, this configuration is good for single-exposure SDSS images.
+When dealing with a new type of dataset (images with different cameras, or reduced differently), for an optimal result, its always good to tweak it a little and optimize it for that particular noise-pattern (the logic is described in that tutorial).

 Figure \ref{segmentation} shows the result of \segment{} (with its default configuration) on the brighter part of the M51 image.
 It clearly shows the effectiveness of the new criteria to identify true peaks discussed in Section \ref{updatedseg}.
 Each one of the HII regions in \segment's clumps can then be cataloged with \textsf{Make\-Catalog} to be studied individually, or masked to study the diffuse region.